Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 You can use Self Heal in various herbal preparations for internal use.
 Try using Self Heal to create herbal oxymel, herbal-infused vinegar, herbal-infused honey, and simple herbal teas.

-You can use Self Heal in salves, ointments, massage oils, and poultices for external use.
+You can also use Self Heal in salves, ointments, massage oils, and poultices for external use.
+The plant’s traditional reputation as a wound herb makes it a natural addition to any first-aid salve, where it pairs well with plantain and yarrow.

-Personally, I make a herbal tincture with Self Heal and use it as a general spring tonic, alongside dandelion tincture, chickweed tincture, and burdock tincture.
+Personally, I make a self-heal tincture every summer and use it as a general spring tonic, alongside dandelion tincture, chickweed tincture, and burdock tincture.

 Self Heal Recipes